cpp-bender/SimpleHyperCam/README.md

 https://user-images.githubusercontent.com/59537269/155844861-7601d90b-d1a0-4403-8725-b5420f598276.mp4

-2 -  After that, In order to make camera follow target, You need to set its target and state
+2 -  After that, In order to make camera follow the target, You need to set its target and state

 ```csharp
 using UnityEngine;